sara62/guides/event-guide.md

-This is a guide to organizing Baltimore Heritage programs, currently outlined by the type of program.
+This is a guide to organizing Baltimore Heritage programs/events, currently outlined by the type of program.

 # Walking Tours